jpruiz84/bpmp-virt/README.md

 ### BPMP VMM guest

 - Communicates the BPMP-host to the BPMP-guest through a IOMEM in the VMM/Qemu.
-- Compile Qemu with additions and install it on host.
+- Compile Qemu with patched additions and install Qemu on host.
-  The code is available in: https://github.com/vadika/qemu-bpmp/tree/v7.2.0-bpmp Alternatively you can use
+  The code is available in: https://github.com/vadika/qemu-bpmp/tree/v7.2.0-bpmp Alternatively you can use the 8.1.0 version in https://github.com/KimGSandstrom/qemu-bpmp.git

 ### BPMP guest proxy